cnrrobertson/nuiterm.nvim/README.md

   menu_buf_depth = 1,
   -- Confirm destruction of terminals menu_confirm_destroy = true,
+  -- Only allow one terminal visible at a time (per tabpage) exclusive_mode = false,
   -- Keymaps for terminals (see nui.popup for more info) keymaps = {},
   ui = {